 The news was welcomed by Kevin Stewart, the SNP MSP for Aberdeen Central.
 He commented: " Capping the cost of contributions from councils will provide the certainty our local authorities need to budget their money wisely.
 As a former finance convener of the City Council, I appreciate the importance of clarity in managing large projects, and the protection being given by the Scottish Government.
 Announcing the bidders is another important step in the by-pass becoming a reality.
 Regardless of which bidder wins the contract, the SNP is delivering jobs and infrastructure for our city.”

-"Why does the Labour Party think that it knows better than NESTRANS*, Transport Scotland and the local authorities’ infrastructure departments?
-Labour members must understand that the AWPR needs to be in place before work on the Haudagain roundabout can begin, otherwise the congestion and disruption to commuters will be much worse than at present.
+"Why does the Labour Party think that it knows better than Transport Scotland, NESTRANS (NE Scotland Transport Partnership), and the local authorities’ infrastructure departments?
+Labour members must understand that the AWPR needs to be in place before work on the Haudagain roundabout can begin, otherwise the congestion and disruption to commuters will be very much worse than at present.
 Perhaps Lewis Macdonald can tell us on what basis he claimed this morning on the radio that the building work at the Haudagain can happen without any traffic disruption.
-He said in his speech that there would be no traffic disruption because of lane closures.
-I do not know how often he goes to the Haudagain roundabout, but if even one car breaks down anywhere near the junction, there is massive traffic disruption!
-Where else in Scotland can he demonstrate that roadworks have not disrupted existing traffic flow." *NE Scotland Transport Partnership
+He said in his speech that there would be 'no traffic disruption because of lane closures'.
+I don't know how often he goes to the Haudagain roundabout, but if even one car breaks down anywhere near the junction, there is massive traffic disruption!
+Where else in Scotland can he demonstrate that roadworks have not disrupted existing traffic flow?"

 BRIAN ADAM MSP (1948-2013)